renovatio4ever/renovatio4ever.github.io/BurgerLogger/README.md

 ### Installation the burger application

-The following are step for installing and configuring the burger applications
+The following are the steps required for installing and configuring the totally awesome burger application.

 ###### Step 1: Clone the repository

-- visit github and execute a clone of the repository
+- visit github and execute a clone of the "burgerlogger" repository
 - git clone https://github.com/renovatio4ever/renovatio4ever.github.io/tree/master/BurgerLogger

 ###### Step 2: Install the required npm packages